Cave Life in Climate Change

 Human vs Robotic Exploration of Caves

-Cave geometry and global warming are major concerns for the exploration of caves on Earth.
+Cave geometry and global warming are major concerns for the human and/or robotic exploration of caves on Earth.
 Investigators often need to navigate rubble-covered floors and interrogate targets tens of meters overhead.
 Not only does warming threaten the habitat of cryosphere microbial life, but it can also threaten the lives of human scientists exploring those sites.

 As part of a collaborative effort with colleagues Birgit Sattler, Roland Psenner, Markus Tilg, Christoph Kohstall, and Andreas Trenkwalder at the University of Innsbruck we are defining the operational requirements for a rover laser system that can autonomously find and select biotic samples in the ice caves of the Austrian Alps.